smithdb3/codepop/README.md

 ## Backend Setup

 1. **Install Dependencies**
-   - Navigate to the base directory of your project and run the following command (Note this must be run in either git bash or in a bash shell, i.e. mac terminal) This command activates the virtual enviroment:
+   - Navigate to the base directory of your project and run the following command to create the virtual enviroment for the backend
       ```bash
+      python -m venv codepop_virtual_enviroment
+      ```
+   - This will create a folder in the root directory titled codepop_virtual_enviroment
+   - This command activates the virtual enviroment(Note this must be run in either git bash or in a bash shell, i.e. mac terminal):
+     ```bash
      source codepop_virtual_enviroment/Scripts/activate
      ```
-   - Run the following command
+    - run the following command once the virtual enviroment has been activated to install dependencies
       ```bash
+      python -m pip install -r requirements.txt
+      ```
+   - Run the following command to confirm you have the proper dependencies installed
+      ```bash
       python -m pip list
       ```
-   - If your output doesn't look like the following
+   - your output should look like the following
       ```bash
       Package             Version
       ------------------- -----------